h2oai/h2o-3/h2o-docs/src/product/data-science/gbm-faq/reproducibility.rst

  - The cluster configuration is the same.

     - Clusters must have the same number of nodes.
-    - Modes must have the same number of CPU cores available (or same restriction on number of threads).
+    - Nodes must have the same number of CPU cores available (or same restriction on number of threads).
+       - If you do not have a machine with the same number of CPU cores, see question "How can I reproduce a model if machines have a different number of CPU cores?" below.

  - The model training is triggered from the leader node of the cluster.
 (See note below.)